AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 1. User requests to see a list of all clients
 1. FitBook displays a success message followed by the list of clients
-1. User views the list and enters the `weight` command to modify the weight of a client
+1. User views the list and enters the `weight` command to add/delete a weight value of a client
 1. FitBook displays a success message indicating that the weight of a client has been modified successfully.
 1. Use case ends